Uncategorized

 • Recycle: If your area offers curbside collection, you can recycle your glass, plastics, and paper right into the bin.
 Otherwise, place your recyclables in bags and leave them with the recycling collector.

 • Dump it: Not everything will be suitable for donating or selling.
-If you have a lot of stuff to get rid of or larger household items that you’re tossing away after decluttering your home, renting a dumpster is an inexpensive, stress-free alternative.
+You can find dumpster rentals in North Carolina (or nearby) for a low-cost, stress-free option if you have a lot of stuff to get rid of or larger household items that you’re tossing away after decluttering your home.
+After they deliver it and you fill it, the business will remove it.

 #4: Room-by-room organization